June 5–10, 2022

 Several frameworks have been established to measure and compare policies (for an overview, see Helbling et al. 2017), although it has proved difficult to establish clear links between measured policies and outcome variables.
 This group will thus explore the complex interplay between policies and stigma processes.
 Guiding questions include:

-Group 4: Historical Evidence of Stigmatization and De-stigmatization: Emergence, Persistence and Dissipation
+Group 4: Stigmatization and de-stigmatization: Emergence, persistence and dissipation

 Neither migration nor reactions to migration-generated diversity are new phenomena.
 Indeed, the rationale behind migration does not differ across historical periods.
 Individuals may migrate for personal reasons (e.g., economic opportunity or reunion with loved ones), whereas others are compelled to leave due to violent conflict, natural disasters, persecution, or other forces beyond their control.
 History is wrought with examples of negative reactions to migration-generated diversity and negative consequences for immigrants as well as their descendants.
 Using historical evidence, this group seeks to understand better processes of stigmatization and de-stigmatization.
 Key questions include: